DifferentialRobotics/Aerial_Autonomy_Challenge/README.md

 >+ Left mouse button controls camera pitch, right button controls yaw; both buttons can be held together
 >+ Hold and drag the middle mouse button to move the camera similarly to W/A/S/D
 >+ Current movement speeds in simulator: 0.35 m/s, 0.35 m/s, 0.2 m/s
+>+ Press the Esc key to show the mouse cursor.While the mouse is visible, press the Windows key to right-click the simulator icon and close the simulator directly.
 ## ROS Topic Interaction
 #### Published Topics:
 >+ /drone_0_pcl_render_node/cloud
+>+ /image/compressed

 #### Subscribed Topics:
 >+ /quad_0/lidar_slam/odom